ClementBM/clementbm.github.io/_drafts/2020-02-12-convolutional-neural-network-on-mnist-with-tensorflow-2.0.md

 In this post we'll try tensorflow 2.0 custom model and custom loop on the famous MNIST dataset.
 We'll perform a multiclass classification, with a simple convolutional neural network.
+> The MNIST database of handwritten digits has a training set of 60,000 examples, and a test set of 10,000 examples.
+The digits have been size-normalized and centered in a fixed-size image. <br>
+> It is a good database for people who want to try learning techniques and pattern recognition methods on real-world data while spending minimal efforts on preprocessing and formatting.

 ## Load useful packages
 ```python